keirthana/anbox-cloud-docs/explanation/application-streaming.md

 ### Stream agent

-The stream agent is the middleware between the stream gateway and the Anbox Management Service (AMS), It is responsible for securing access to AMS, launching instances, relay status information and more.
+The stream agent is the middleware between the stream gateway and the Anbox Management Service (AMS).
+It is responsible for securing access to AMS, launching instances, relaying status information and more.

 ### AMS